People

 Assistant Professor of Computer Science.

 Natalie is an Assistant Professor in Computer Science and Computational Medicine.
 She completed her postdoctoral training at Stanford with Nima Aghaeepour.
 Before that, she got her PhD at UNC with Peter Mucha.
-Natalie’s research interests are in flow cytometry, mass cytometry and imaging mass cytometry bioinformatics and specifically in identifying clinically-predictive components of the immune system that can be modulated for therapeutic effect.
-Lately, she has a particular interest in neuroimmunology, and understanding the interplay between the central and peripheral immune systems as assayed through single-cell technologies.
-Outside of work, Natalie enjoys running, yoga, and reading fiction (especially odd fiction).
+Natalie’s primary research interest is in neuroimmunology and focuses on understanding how the immune system and the brain communicate in aging and neurodegeneration.
+She approaches these problems by developing bioinformatics approaches to study data generated by single-cell immune profiling technologies (scRNA-seq, CyTOF, flow cytometry, imaging mass cytometry.)
+Outside of work, Natalie enjoys running, yoga, reading fiction, and spending time with her cat, Médor.

 • Chi-Jane Chen